Viatorus/emio/docs/API.md

 `format_to_n(out, n, format_str, ...args) -> result<format_to_n_result<Output>>`

-- Formats arguments according to the format string, and writes the result to the output iterator.
+- Formats arguments according to the format string, and writes the result to the output iterator/buffer.
 At most *n* characters are written.

 *Example*
 ```cpp